Warren McGraw

-Warren Randolph McGraw (born May 10, 1939) is a lawyer, politician, and judge in West Virginia and brother of former West Virginia Attorney General Darrell McGraw.
+Warren Randolph McGraw (May 10, 1939 – June 14, 2023) was an American lawyer, politician, and judge in West Virginia and brother of former West Virginia Attorney General Darrell McGraw.

 Personal life

 Warren McGraw was born in Wyoming County, West Virginia, United States, on May 10, 1939.
 After graduating from the Wyoming County public school system, McGraw attended Morris Harvey College (now the University of Charleston) where he earned his Artium Baccalaureus in 1960.
 McGraw then attended West Virginia University Graduate School and later Wake Forest University law school where he earned his Juris Doctor in 1963.
 In 1961, McGraw married Peggy Shufflebarger.
-They have 3 children, Warren Randolph McGraw II, Judge Helen Suzanne McGraw of the Raleigh County Family Court, and Rebecca McGraw, M.D.
-The McGraws also have six grandchildren, Conor Dimlich, Alayna Dimlich, Kindra McGraw, Warren Randolph McGraw III, Makenzie Thaxton, and Maverick Thaxton.
+They had three children and six grandchildren.

+McGraw died on June 14, 2023, at the age of 84.